 The above quote, from Reda Choufffani of Tech Target, stands as a prime example of the modern approach to hospital electronic health record (EHR) management systems – everything feeds into other channels to ensure an expedient and accurate response from medical professionals and patient-based queries.
 If your healthcare app can’t integrate with these in-house systems, then it’s only natural for a disconnected and inefficient bond to arise between these two crucial platforms.

-If this doesn’t line up with your desired healthcare app outcome, then your mobile offering must connect to in-house management and records systems via intuitive and accessible shared channels.
+The Solution If this doesn’t line up with your desired healthcare app outcome, then your mobile offering must connect to in-house management and records systems via intuitive and accessible shared channels.
 The best way to go about this process is by requesting that your development team take a vendor neutral approach to the creation of your app.
 By doing so, you can ensure that this asset tethers to multiple management systems and provides a flexible and easily integrated experience for both consumers and medical professionals alike.

 Challenge #8: Assuming That Just Because Your App Is Live, You’ve Completed the Process of Delivering an Effective Healthcare App

-For most institutions and healthcare brands, the day that your app hits Google’s Play Store, Apple’s App Store, or any of the other mobile marketplaces is often seen as a time to let out a sigh of relief and congratulate the development team on a job well done.
+For most institutions and healthcare brands, the day that your app hits Google’s Play Store, Apple’s App Store, or any of the other mobile marketplaces is often seen as a time to let out a sigh of relief and congratulate the development team for a job well done.
 While there’s nothing wrong with this outlook at first glance, the truth of the matter is that no app is without room for improvement.

 If you’re not willing to be open to reiterations, optimization, and the influence of consumer feedback, then it’s unreasonable to assume that your healthcare app will ever enter the ranks of the leading offerings within the mHealth community.

-Consumer feedback in the form of surveys and support claims and complaints, as well as keeping track of reviews and recommendations of the various app stores, helps serve as the foundation for this commitment to healthcare app excellence.
+Consumer feedback in the form of surveys and support claims and complaints, as well as keeping track of reviews and recommendations of the various app stores, help serve as the foundation for this commitment to healthcare app excellence.
 From here, maintaining a healthy and active discourse with your chosen development team via active channels of communications ensures that you have the ability to respond in real-time to any pressing issues or concerns that arise in the future.

 The Final Word